girishji/easyjump.vim/README.md

 ### Highlight

-The tag letters displayed alongside destination locations utilizes the highlighted group `EasyJump`.
-By default, it is linked to `IncSearch`.
-Modify this group's appearance using the `:highlight` command to change colors.
+The tag letters displayed alongside destination locations utilize the highlighted group `EasyJump`.
+By default, this group is linked to `IncSearch`.
+Modify its appearance using the `:highlight` command to change colors.

 ### Tag Letters